notTsiri/notTsiri/README.md

 - 📫 alexandrostsirigwths@gmail.com is my Professional email & nottheoffiactsiri@gmail.com is the one that i use for my Hobby that is mentioned above.
 - ⚡ Fun fact: I want to be a Full Time Streamer more than anything in this world!!!
 - 💭 Quotes that i Like : ~ Imagine how big you would dream if you knew you couldn't fail.
-                           ~ Work until you dont have to introduce yourself.
+                           ~ Work so hard that one day, you dont have to introduce yourself.

 <!---
 notTsiri/notTsiri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.